 Eh...
 So once again I'm heartened by the focus on the microbial community in sinusitis, and heartened that he said there it was time to get out of the laboratory and start testing probiotics as treatments on people.
 But I'm dismayed that the focus is so narrow that he's missing what is in front of him - what is already out there.
 He also missed that a "snot transplant" study is now going on in Europe, which is sure to have interesting results.

 By the way, some of the questions the article raises are ones which, based on the experiences of myself and others over the past 5 years, we can already answer: living bacteria as a treatment are better than dead bacteria (using dead bacteria doesn't work), nasal treatments work but just swallowing a probiotic pill doesn't, Lactobacillus sakei works as a treatment for many, the L. sakei bacteria reduces inflammation in the nasal passages, the probiotic can be used in place of an antibiotic, and only treat when needed and not continuously (continuously treating can also result in an imbalance in the sinus microbiome).
-[See post The One Probiotic That Treats Sinusitis where these issues are discussed.]
+[See post The Best Probiotic For Sinus Infections where these issues are discussed and the best L. sakei products.]

 Note that the medical term chronic rhinosinitis or CRS is used in the paper.
 Excerpts Anders U. Cervin's article in Frontiers: The Potential for Topical Probiotic Treatment of Chronic Rhinosinusitis, a Personal Perspective